The Space Law Review: United Kingdom

 Outlook and conclusions

-The UKSA is now looking to implement thought-leading policies covering close-proximity missions (including in-orbit servicing and active debris removal) and the distribution of Earth observation data.
-It will also continue to assess requirements for the regulation of large constellations.
+The UKSA is now looking to implement thought-leading policies covering close-proximity missions (including in-orbit servicing and active debris removal) and the distribution and export of Earth observation data.
+It will also continue to assess requirements for the regulation of large constellations, including streamlining of the licensing process in this regard.

-To ensure continued success, the UK has also created a National Space Programme and established a National Space Council consisting of representatives at the highest levels of government.
+To ensure continued success, the UK has created a National Space Programme and established a National Space Council consisting of representatives at the highest levels of government.
+The UK also recently published the National Space Strategy,30 setting out its long-term plans to strengthen its status as a world-class space nation.
+It will shortly publish a Defence Space Strategy.31

 We look forward to supporting the industry and government to achieve further success in the future.